venikman/FPF/FPF-Spec.md

 #### C.16:3.1 - The problem C.16 solves

 Across architheories, people say “score”, “metric”, “rating”, “property”.
-Without a shared substrate, numbers drift: *42 of what? on which scale? comparable to whom?* C.16 eliminates drift by requiring every metric notion to **bind** to **one** Characteristic and **one** Scale, and by **separating** intensional anchors from descriptions and gauges.
+Without a shared substrate, numbers drift: *42 of what? on which scale? comparable to whom?* C.16 eliminates drift by requiring every metric notion to **bind** to **one** Characteristic and **one** Scale, and by **separating** intensional anchors from descriptions and ScoringMethods.
 The result is **portable meaning**: a measure is always readable as a **Coordinate on a declared Scale of a named Characteristic**, with a principled path to evidence.

 #### C.16:3.2 - Context and prior art